dennisXZX/devops-notes/AWS-S3.md

 Encryption in Transit is achieved by SSL (Secure Sockets Layer) or TLS (Transport Layer Security).
 TLS is the new name for SSL.

 Encryption At Rest (Server Side Encryption) is provided by AWS.
+ - S3 Managed Keys - SSE-S3
+ - AWS Key Management Service Managed Keys, SSE-KMS
+ - Server Side Encryption with Customer Provided Keys - SSE-C

+ Client Side Encryption - you encrypt your files before uploading to S3

+ You can enforce the use of Server Side Encryption by using a Bucket Policy which denies any S3 PUT request which doesn't include the `x-amz-server-side-encryption` parameter in the request header.

 #### Versioning